 Translate a PDF file using Google Translate

-The upside is that it is free and fast.
-The downside is that Google Translate will not honor layout or design.
-Neither can it work with longer PDFs.
+Google Translate is free and fast.
+The downside is that Google Translate will not honor layout or design, and it can’t work with long PDF files.
 If you have the source file and don’t have Word, this would be a very viable option to translate small PDF files.
 If you have a PDF, you have to decide whether you need to preserve the layout or not before uploading it.

 - Hit Translate and wait for the process to complete.
 It may take a few minutes depending on the size of the file.
 Watch the progress in the bottom left corner of your browser to make sure it is working.

-- Download the translated file and use it as you see fit.
+- Download the translated file and you’re done!

-You can also access translate from within Google Docs so if you already have the document in Google Drive.
-Access it through Docs and select Translate from the top menu.
+You can also access Google Translate from within Google Docs so if you already have the document in Google Drive, just access it through Docs and select Translate from the top menu.

-Which method of translating PDF files you use depends on what you’re doing with the document.
-Manual translation takes time and costs money but should be much more accurate than machine translation.
-Using software or Google Docs may not be as accurate but is free and fast which can be just what you need.
+Which method of translating PDF files you should use depends on what you’re doing with the document.
+Manual translation takes time and costs money but should be much more accurate than machine translation – critical documents for business should probably go this route.
+Using software like Microsoft Translate for Word or Google Translate may not be as accurate but is free (if you have Word 365) and fast which can be just what you need.

 If you enjoyed this article, you might also find How to Translate a Google Sheets Spreadsheet with Google Translate useful as well,

 Do you have any other methods for getting great translations of PDF documents?
 Let us know in the comments down below!